S-Adenosyl Methionine for Arthritis

 S-adenosyl methionine or SAMe, for short, is a common dietary supplement ingredient found in products with potential benefits for improving quality of mood, promoting liver health, in addition to potentially relieving symptoms of osteoarthritis or joint pain.
 It also has potential benefits in relieving symptoms of fibromyalgia.

-S-adenosyl methionine is a naturally occurring compound which is found in nearly every cell in the human body.
+S-adenosyl methionine is a naturally occurring compound that is found in nearly every cell in the human body.
 Levels of SAMe depend on both Vitamin B12 and Vitamin B6, so deficiencies of either vitamin may affect your SAMe levels.